ssj71/Git_From_A_Git/README.md

 Technically any of these can be true.
 Git provides the power to choose the size of your diffs by only saving the ones added to *commits*.
 A commit is simply a diff (a.k.a. a set of changes) that is saved and has a bit of meta data saved with it.
+You can also put diffs into a patch which you can email out and others can apply to their code.
 We'll get to this a bit more later.

 Ok, lets focus on diff before I get too further into some rabbit hole of theory.